1987–88 Port Vale F.C. season: Third Division

 The pre-season saw Russell Bromage traded to Bristol City in exchange for Lawrie Pearson and £25,000.
 Jon Bowden was also sold to Wrexham for £12,500.
 The club also announced a new sponsorship deal with ABC Minolta, whilst the English Football League announced that midweek games would be played on Monday nights instead of Tuesday nights.
 John Rudge bought Darren Beckford from Manchester City for £15,000.

-The season began with Andy Jones scoring all four goals in his 100th appearance for the club, to beat Aldershot 4–2.
+The season began with Andy Jones scoring all four goals in his 100th appearance for the club to beat Aldershot by four goals to two.
 With Pearson performing poorly, Darren Hughes was signed from Brighton & Hove Albion for a £10,000 fee.
-Paul Smith was also offloaded to Lincoln City for £40,000.
+Paul Smith was also offloaded to non-League side Lincoln City for £40,000.
 Vale then won three consecutive games to go top of the table.
-After goal machine Andy Jones was sold to First Division Charlton Athletic for £350,000 – a sale Rudge described as like 'cutting off my right arm' – Vale slid down the table.
-Alex Williams was also forced to retire with a back injury, leading to the return of a fit again Mark Grew in goal.
-More injuries came as Chris Banks had his nose broken after a reserve match at Barnsley when he was attacked by a gang of youths whilst waiting at a fish and chip shop.
-Alan Webb then suffered second degree burns at Preston North End's plastic pitch at Deepdale.
-The next month Rudge tried to replace Jones when he signed David Riley from Nottingham Forest for £20,000.
-Despite a good start Riley soon entered a goal drought, as Vale went twelve league games without a win (including eight defeats).
+The team won three consecutive games to go top of the table on 14 September, concluding with a 4–1 win over Southend United.
+After goal machine Andy Jones was sold to First Division club Charlton Athletic for £350,000 – a sale Rudge likened to 'cutting off my right arm' – Vale slid down the table.
+Alex Williams was also forced to retire with a back injury, leading to the return of a fit-again Mark Grew in goal.
+More injuries came as Chris Banks had his nose broken after a reserve team match at Barnsley when he was attacked by a gang of youths whilst waiting at a fish and chip shop.
+Alan Webb then suffered second-degree burns at Preston North End's plastic pitch at Deepdale.

+In October, Rudge tried to replace Jones when he signed striker David Riley from Nottingham Forest for £20,000.
+Despite a good start, Riley soon entered a goal drought, as Vale went twelve league games without a win (including eight defeats).
 Robbie Earle missed much of this period with a hernia injury.
-In November Kevin Steggles was signed from West Bromwich Albion for 'a small fee' to replace the still-injured Webb.
+In November, 26-year-old defender Kevin Steggles was signed from West Bromwich Albion for 'a small fee' to replace the still-injured Webb.
 More signings were made with former England international Peter Barnes arriving on loan from Manchester City, and 'hard-working' Simon Mills purchased from York City for £35,000.
+Barnes made his debut in a 4–0 loss at Mansfield Town on 20 December.
+Vale then found themselves sixth from the bottom after losing 3–1 at struggling Grimsby Town eight days later.